brunokoga/Montevideo/advanced_dir/advancedRaces.md

 **Dual Minded** : The mixed ancestry of some half-elves makes them resistant to mental attacks.
 Half-elves with this racial trait get a +2 bonus on all Will saving throws.
 This racial trait replaces the adaptability racial trait.

 **Integrated** : Many half-elves are skilled in the art of ingratiating themselves into a community as if they were natives.
-Half-elves with this racial trait gain a +1 bonus on [Bluff](../skill_dir/bluff#_bluff, [Disguise](../skill_dir/disguise#_disguise, and [Knowledge](../skill_dir/knowledge#_knowledge) (local checks.
+Half-elves with this racial trait gain a +1 bonus on [Bluff](../skill_dir/bluff#_bluff), [Disguise](../skill_dir/disguise#_disguise), and [Knowledge](../skill_dir/knowledge#_knowledge) (local) checks.
 This racial trait replaces the adaptability racial trait.

 **Sociable** : Half-elves are skilled at charming others and recovering from faux pas.
-If half-elves with this racial trait attempt to change a creature's attitude with a [Diplomacy](../skill_dir/diplomacy#_diplomacy check and fail by 5 or more, they can try to influence the creature a second time even if 24 hours have not passed.
+If half-elves with this racial trait attempt to change a creature's attitude with a [Diplomacy](../skill_dir/diplomacy#_diplomacy) check and fail by 5 or more, they can try to influence the creature a second time even if 24 hours have not passed.
 This racial trait replaces the adaptability racial trait.

 **Water Child** : Some half-elves are born of elves adapted to life on or near the water.
-These half-elves gain a +4 racial bonus on [Swim](../skill_dir/swim#_swim checks, can always take 10 while swimming, and may choose Aquan as a bonus language.
+These half-elves gain a +4 racial bonus on [Swim](../skill_dir/swim#_swim) checks, can always take 10 while swimming, and may choose Aquan as a bonus language.
 This racial trait replaces the half-elf's adaptability and multitalented racial traits.

 # Favored Class Options